eclipxe13/XmlSchemaValidator/docs/UPGRADE-v2-v3.md

 This is because the project was not following the `vendor\product` convension.

+### Exceptions

+The library now uses own exceptions, check the [exceptions documentation](Exceptions.md).

+All exceptions are annotated on `phpdoc` blocks.

 ### PHP minimal version

 Minimal version changes from `7.0` to `7.3`.